AppleBoiy/AppleBoiy/README.md

 ### **What's on My To-Do List**

+- [**cs-wiki101**](https://github.com/AppleBoiy/cs-wiki101): I've made a lot of changes to my wiki and have not updated [the wiki's repository](https://github.com/AppleBoiy/cs-wiki101) yet.
+However, I have a plan to update this wiki in the future.

 - **Database Decisions for pre3 (MongoDB, PostgreSQL)**: I'm figuring out how to store course information and display it in an easy-to-understand tree in our [pre3](https://github.com/AppleBoiy/pre3) project.

 - **Testing Programming Languages**: I'm exploring which version of programming languages are best for course practice.
 Specifically, I'm looking at [Go](https://go.dev) (versions 1.18 and 1.2x) and [Python](https://www.python.org) (versions 3.8.10 and 3.10.x).
 It's like a speed test for programming!

 - **Exploring Different Languages**: I started learning how to code last year and I'm trying different programming languages on various projects to discover what I enjoy the most.

 <div align="right">
   <a href="https://github.com/AppleBoiy/donut.go">[🍩✨]</a>